 You can apply the same architecture when you use a private cluster where VM nodes have only private IP addresses.
 In that case, the NAT gateway receives packets from a private subnet and transfers them to external services using a single public IP address.

-Kubernetes Engine Monitoring is designed to monitor Google Kubernetes Engine clusters.
+Kubernetes Engine Operations is designed to monitor Google Kubernetes Engine clusters.
 It manages Cloud Monitoring and Cloud Logging together.
 It also features a console that provides a dashboard customized to GKE clusters.

-For more information about Kubernetes Engine Monitoring, see the overview of Kubernetes Engine Monitoring.
+For more information about Kubernetes Engine Operations, see the overview of Kubernetes Engine Operations.